-Litmus, one of the best sources for stats on email marketing, regularly produces a summary of reading environments and email clients, so you can see the latest figures for 2023.
+Litmus, one of the best sources for stats on email marketing, regularly produces a summary of reading environments and email clients, so you can see the latest figures.
 Note that Apple's Mail Privacy Protection (MPP) has the effect of reducing open rates, so when comparing sectors and countries, open rates are now skewed by different proportions of people using Apple Mail.

 Did you know more than one third of emails are opened on an Apple iPhone?

 The latest Litmus compilation of email client market share shows why it's so important to consider how well your emails render on mobile.
 It's based on the percentage of opens on different platforms.

 Q4.
 What is a good open and clickthrough rate?
 How do these differ for different industries?

 Although we are presenting averages in this article, to answer this question it's important to go beyond averages in your analysis of your email marketing so you can compare 'apples with apples'.
 It's worth segmenting your email response in this way:

 - By email type (see below)